brunoasm/varKoder_development/varKoder_tests/all_SRA_eukaryote_families/README.md

 # Processing

-Scripts 4 to 9 processed data using varKoder.
+Scripts number 4 to 9 processed data using varKoder.

 During the process, some samples resulted in errors and were manually removed: too few reads: varkoder_SRA/196982/SRR18105716